frequently asked questions.

 Who owns the images after a shoot?

-As the creator, all my photography is protected under the Copyright Act and I retain the rights to all the images I create.
-I license specific usage rights to you which enables you to use my photographs through a contract.
+As the creator, all my photography is protected under the Copyright Act, and I retain the rights to all the images I create.
+I license specific usage rights to you, enabling you to use my photographs through a contract.
 The licence means you may use images within the scope of the usage photography licence agreement only.

 Where can I use my images?

 I want you to be able to use my images for anything you need to market your property and elevate your brand.
-So, feel free to use them on your website and social media as well as print and online publications, from adverts to editorial.
-All I ask is that you credit me in the pictures: www.suevaughton.com or on social media @suevaughton.
+So, feel free to use them on your website, social media, and print and online publications, from adverts to editorials.
+I only ask that you credit me alongside my photographs at www.suevaughton.com or on social media @suevaughton.
+Better still, I’d happily offer a modest discount for a link-back on your website, and I’ll return the return.